An Open Letter To Every LDS Early Returned Missionary & Those Who Want To Understand Them:

 For those that identify with reason number two: You’re sick spiritually.

-What’s to come may be terribly hard.
+Whether it’s an unresolved problem from before your mission or disobedience to mission rules, if you make the choice to correct that wrong then what’s to come may be terribly hard.
 It may get unbearably lonely.
 The Adversary is aware of your struggle & he will try to get to you just like he did on your mission.
 He’ll make you feel guilty, like you failed in some way.
 He can make you feel alone, worthless, & twisty inside.
 Maybe your friends & family are having a hard time with your return, perhaps they don’t understand & you’ve heard some harsh things.
-Maybe those around you are struggling not to pass judgement & you feel that you cannot escape.
+Maybe those around you are struggling not to pass judgment & you feel that you cannot escape.

 I’m not going to list the steps of Repentance, as a member of the church you should be familiar with that process already.
 I’m not going to tell you that it’s all okay & that none of it matters.
 Of course it matters & sin should not be ignored.
-Instead, I am going to tell you how much you are loved, remind you where you can find light, peace, & joy, & make sure you understand that you are still a force for good.
+Instead, I am going to tell you how much you are loved, remind you where you can find light, peace, & joy.
+I want to make sure you understand that you are still a force for good.

 The best thing I know to dispel darkness is light: Jesus Christ & His gospel.
 Do not run away or hide.
 I’m certain that to some degree you are where you are to learn this above all else: Reliance.
 To learn that Jesus Christ is the light in darkness.